 To help manage the pregnancy and improve oral health, our Dental Xtra program provides enhanced dental benefits for plan members who are pregnant.
 These benefits are covered 100% with no out-of-pocket expenses when seeing a participating provider.

-Members who are pregnant can easily enroll online.
+Members who are pregnant must self enroll and can easily enroll online.

 To use your Dental Xtra benefits, simply make an appointment with your dentist.
 To find a dentist in your plan’s network, visit our provider directory.